Hayath07/Data_Mining/README.md

 - NumPy

-This `Readme.md` file provides an overview of project, how to use it, the input and output formats, dependencies, and licensing information.
+This `Readme.md` file provides an overview of project, how to use it, the input and output formats, and dependencies.